Natural gas in the United States: Electricity generation

-Since 2009, electricity generation has been the largest use of natural gas in the US.
-Electricity generated by natural gas has been by far the fastest-growing source of electricity in the US since the 1990s.
-Natural gas became the second-largest source of US electricity in 2006, when it surpassed nuclear power.
+Since 2009, electricity generation has been the largest use of natural gas in the U.S. Electricity generated by natural gas has been by far the fastest-growing source of electricity in the U.S. since the 1990s.
+Natural gas became the second-largest source of U.S. electricity in 2006, when it surpassed nuclear power.
 In late 2015, natural gas surpassed coal as the largest source of electricity generated in the United States.

-In the decade 2005 to 2015, electricity generated by natural gas increased by 574 billion kilowatt-hours, more than triple the increase of the second-fastest-growing source, wind energy, which increased 173 billion kilowatt-hours over the same period.
-Natural gas-generated electricity increased its share of total US electricity from 18.8 percent in 2005, to 32.6 percent in 2015.
-The increase in gas-generated electricity was mostly at the expense of coal power, which fell from 49.6 percent of US electricity in 2005, to 33.2 percent in 2015.
-Natural gas surpassed coal as the number one generator of US electricity in late 2015.
-During the 12-month period through August 2016, natural gas generated 34.5 percent of US electricity, versus 29.8 percent for coal.
+In the decade 2005 to 2015, electricity generated by natural gas increased by 574 billion kilowatt-hours, more than triple the increase of the second-fastest-growing source, wind energy, which increased by 173 billion kilowatt-hours over the same period.
+Natural gas-generated electricity increased its share of U.S. electricity from 18.8 percent in 2005 to 32.6 percent in 2015.
+The increase in gas-generated electricity was mostly at the expense of coal power, which fell from 49.6 percent of U.S. electricity in 2005 to 33.2 percent in 2015.
+Natural gas surpassed coal as the number one generator of U.S. electricity in late 2015.
+During the 12-month period through August 2016, natural gas generated 34.5 percent of U.S. electricity, versus 29.8 percent for coal.

 Unlike the other sectors of natural gas consumption, the electrical power industry uses more natural gas in the summer, when electricity demand is increased by air conditioning, and when natural gas prices are at seasonal lows.

 The increased use of natural gas for electricity is driven by three factors.
-First, pressure on utilities to decrease greenhouse gas emissions has favored the substitution of coal generation by natural gas generation, which, according to the National Renewable Energy Laboratory, and the IPCC, has significantly less life-cycle GHG emissions than coal-powered electricity.
-Second, gas power plants are able to ramp up and down quickly, making them well suited to complement intermittent power sources such as wind and solar.
+First, pressure on utilities to decrease greenhouse gas emissions has favored the substitution of coal generation by natural gas generation, which, according to the National Renewable Energy Laboratory, and the IPCC, has significantly fewer life-cycle GHG emissions than coal-powered electricity.
+Second, gas power plants can ramp up and down quickly, making them well suited to complement intermittent power sources such as wind and solar.
 Third, since late 2008, the price of natural gas has been relatively cheap on the North American market, especially compared to oil.
-Electricity from oil-powered generators in the US declined 81 percent from 2005 to 2014.
+Electricity from oil-powered generators in the U.S. declined 81 percent from 2005 to 2014.

-The states which use the most natural gas for electricity production are, in descending order, Texas, Florida, California, and New York.
+The states that use the most natural gas for electricity production are, in descending order, Texas, Florida, California, and New York.